hatschibratschi/arduino/wemos d1 mini/waterSensorHTTP/README.md

 Value of signal is between 0 (no water) and 521

-# Send data
+# data
-data is sent to a rest-server
+data will be shown on built in webserver